 On the other hand, the door-in-the-face (DITF) technique is a compliance method to get a person to agree to a small request by first making a large, unrealistic request that the respondent will most likely turn down.
 It is much like a metaphorical slamming of a door in the persuader’s face.
 The respondent is more likely to agree to a second, more reasonable request than if that same request is made in isolation.
 The DITF technique is the opposite of the previous one.
 Using the FITD, the persuader begins with a small request to get a person to agree to a large one.
 It has been found the door-in-the-face technique produces high levels of compliance only when the same person makes the request and the requests are similar.

-The technique was first tested by Robert Cialdini, professor at Arizona State University, in a study conducted in 1975.
-Before this, he has led decades of persuasion research.
+The technique was first tested by Robert Cialdini, a professor at Arizona State University, in a study conducted in 1975.
+Before this, he led decades of persuasion research.
 Researchers asked a group of people a large initial request, whether they would agree to volunteer to counsel juvenile delinquents for two hours a week for two years.
 After their refusal, they asked the same group to escort juvenile delinquents on a one-day trip to the zoo (small request).
-Next, researchers asked another group only the small request.
+Next, researchers asked another group only a small request.
 Because compliance for the small request was more significant for the first group than the second, the DITF technique was successful.
 Even though it also required time and effort, it was more reasonable than the initial two-year commitment request.

 We can say most of us use this technique in everyday life when asking our kids to do chores, our boss to have a raise, or when in need of borrowing money from a friend.
 Suppose you ask a friend to borrow an unreasonable sum of money, to which he says no. Then you turn around and ask for a smaller sum that he agrees to give.
 The DITF technique is the most effective to get people to donate their money, time, or effort.